Using the Multiplication Rule In Exercises 19-32, use the Multipl... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The Multiplication Rule states that the probability of two independent events occurring together is the product of their individual probabilities.
-In this case, the events are tossing a coin and rolling a die, which do not affect each other.
-This rule is essential for calculating the combined probability of multiple events.
+The Multiplication Rule in probability states that the probability of two independent events occurring together is the product of their individual probabilities.
+This rule is essential for calculating the likelihood of multiple outcomes happening simultaneously, especially when events do not influence each other.

 Recommended video: